 Turn up your A/C when you leave your home

-This one requires some thoughtfulness because our A/C is often the last thing on our mind when we’re leaving home in the morning.
-What do you usually set your home temperature?
-76?
+This one requires some thoughtfulness because our A/C is often the last thing on our minds when we’re leaving home in the morning.
+What do you usually set your home temperature either day or night at 76?
 72?
 Try this: when you leave your home, set the temperature 7-10 degrees higher than what you often set it to.
 You’re not there anyway.
 Why spend all that money and energy to cool an empty home?
 You can just as quickly set it back to your preferred temperature when you get back and have a comfortable, freshly-cooled, and newly-circulated home.

 P.S.
 Having some plants and a fan, or two, can aid in the feeling of coolness in the home.
 It allows you to leave your home at a higher temperature even when you are there and save more money.